 The solution: 'electric' tears

-That's where the brilliance of the Singaporean team comes into play.
-They proposed a battery built into the lens, only 0,5mm thick, that takes advantage of water and coating it with an enzyme called glucose oxidase.
+This is where the brilliance of the Singapore team comes into play.
+They proposed a battery integrated into the lens, only 0,5 mm thick, which uses water and coating with an enzyme called glucose oxidase.

-When this flat, flexible battery is immersed in the basal tear fluid that lines our eyes, the enzyme reacts with the sodium and chloride ions present, generating an electrical charge within the battery's water.
+When this flat, flexible battery is immersed in the basal tear fluid that covers our eyes, the enzyme reacts with the sodium and chloride ions present, generating an electrical charge within the battery water.

 In laboratory tests on a simulated human eye, the battery demonstrated that it could produce a current of 45 microamperes and a maximum power of 201 microwatts.